janvmusic/Learning/js-grammar/chapter12.md

     console.log(match.groups.bird);
   }
 ```
-- If you remove `/g` from the regex, thsi will cause a infinite loop
+- If you remove `/g` from the regex, this will cause a infinite loop
 - Good reasons to use `.matchAll()`
   1. Elegant when using capture groups
   2. Returns iterator instead of array